Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/research-program-for-literacy-without-sound/evidence-and-model-notes.md

 - actual use
 - pedagogical relevance
 - classroom experimentation
-- small- and medium-scale educational benefit
+- documented educational use and promise of benefit

 But the current record is still limited by: